 - In most cases, you can transfer the savings to one of your other children: check with your financial institution to find out what is allowed.

-- You may be able to transfer up to $50,000, tax-free, to your Registered Retirement Savings Plan (RRSP).
+- You may be able to transfer up to $50,000 on a tax-deferred basis, to your Registered Retirement Savings Plan (RRSP).
 The RESP needs to have been open for at least 10 years, your child must not be in post-secondary education, and your RRSP must have sufficient contribution room.

 - You can close the RESP and keep your contributions, tax-free.
 Grants and bonds have to be returned to the government.
-You get to keep the investment earnings if the RESP has been open for at least 10 years and your child isn’t in post-secondary education.
+You get to keep the investment earnings if the RESP has been open for at least 10 years and your child isn’t in post-secondary education, and you are still a resident of Canada.

 - If your child (the beneficiary) receives the Disability Tax Credit, you may be able to switch the savings over to an RDSP for them.